Our History Unveiled

 The Post-War Era & McCarthy Trials

 The society was once again tested after World War 2.
-With the onset of the Cold War and Joseph McCarthy's communist witch hunts, the Friends of Autumn, known for their secretive nature and unconventional practices, attracted significant scrutiny.
-This forced several members to publicly renounce their involvement under fear of death or imprisonment, driving their remaining practices even further underground.
+With the onset of Joseph McCarthy's communist witch hunts, the Friends' secretive nature attracted scrutiny from the right.
+This forced several members to publicly renounce their involvement under fear of imprisonment, driving the group's remaining practices even further underground.

 1954–Today